IBM/watson-banking-chatbot/README.md

 * [Relevancy Training Demo Notebook](https://github.com/akmnua/relevancy_passage_bww)

 # Troubleshooting

+* Fail: An operation for service instance wbc-discovery-service is in progress.

+  > This error occurs when starting the app before the service is ready.
+It is currently common behavior with the `Deploy to IBM Cloud` button.
+In this case, run the deploy stage again.
+It should succeed when the service is ready.

 * Error: Server error, status code: 409, error code: 60016, message: An operation for service instance wbc-discovery-service is in progress.